 For the purposes of this blog, I won’t bore you with the details nobody cares about but me.
 I will, however, bore you with the recipes because, well, why stop now.

 Since this is a blog and there are no rules, I’m going to do this my way.
 I’m starting with the Italians.
 Why?
 Because they rule.
-I declare Fridays to be Cookbook Fridays, wherein I will post one page from the cookbook.
+I declare Fridays to be Cookbook Fridays, wherein I will post one page from this virtual family cookbook.
 That way the octogenarians in my family have the whole weekend to get their high-speed modems in order, check out all the porn that’s accumulated in their inbox during the week, and finally meander their way over to my web site.

 Oh look, tomorrow’s Friday.
 Guess I’ll have to get my rear in gear.
 However, you should know that if my relatives are going to be visiting this site, there are going to have to be some changes around here.
 For one thing, there’s going to have to be a LOT more swearing.